microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

-# Challenge-07 - IoT Connector for FHIR
+# Challenge-09 - IoT Connector for FHIR

 ## Introduction

-Welcome to Challenge-07!
+Welcome to Challenge-09!

-Challenge-07 and Challenge-08 are designed to introduce you to the upcoming PaaS release of the Azure API for FHIR IoT Connector and the Azure Healthcare APIs DICOM Service.
-These challenges can be performed in any subscription and are not dependent on the work from prior challenges.
+Challenge-09 is designed to introduce you to the Azure API for FHIR IoT Connector.
+This challenges can be performed in any subscription and is not dependent on the work from prior challenges.

-Challenge-07 introduces the IoT Connector for the Azure API for FHIR PaaS, with the OSS deployments offered as a bonus challenge.
+Challenge-09 introduces the IoT Connector for the Azure API for FHIR PaaS, with the OSS deployments offered as a bonus challenge.
 This will help you become familiar with the data flow for IoT to FHIR and will broaden your knowledge of Remote Patient Monitoring scenarios.

 ## Background

 With the rise of wearable devices, Remote Patient Monitoring (RPM) has exploded in the healthcare marketplace.
 Many hardware vendors have tried a proprietary approach for providing the hardware and monitoring software.
-Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion.
-Microsoft has created a tool kit for converting the output from any wearable into FHIR resources.
+Microsoft has taken an agnostic approach to Remote Patient Monitoring and wearable data ingestion by offering a tool kit for converting output from wearable devices into FHIR resources.

-## Learning Objectives for Challenge-07
+## Learning Objectives for Challenge-09

 - Deploy and configure the IoT Connector via Azure portal
 - Deploy and configure additional Azure services required for the IoT connector